 - Cornell University provides the typical main brand/sub-brand strategy: consistent header with a placeholder for the faculty name.

-- Monash University provides the same as Cornell but also color codes the different faculty websites.
+- Monash University provides the same as Cornell but also colour codes the different faculty websites.

-- UW Madison gives 2 template color options with a consistent top-bar with the option of not displaying the logo.
+- UW Madison gives 2 template colour options with a consistent top-bar with the option of not displaying the logo.

 - Ohio State University requires that all of its websites display at minimum a narrow red-grey top bar.
 If a faculty website has a logo it can appear on the top-left or bottom-left as a “signoff”.